 |Day 18||Drive from Pokhara (800m/2,625ft) to Kathmandu (1,400m/4,592ft)|

 Annapurna Circuit and Base Camp Trek -18 Days offers the ultimate trekking experience in the Himalayas.
 The trail weaves past the ancient Annapurna Circuit route and goes down to the popular Ghorepani Poon Hill trail covered with lush rhododendron forests.
 The stunning Annapurna Base Camp is the last destination of this epic trekking adventure.
-En route you cross Thorung La Pass, a mountain pass higher than the tallest peaks of Europe, and Kali Gandaki River, the deepest river gorge in the world.
+En route, you cross Thorung La Pass, a mountain pass higher than the tallest peaks of Europe, and Kali Gandaki River, the deepest river gorge in the world.

 You kick start your adventure with a long drive from Kathmandu to Chame via Besisahar.
 From Chame, you start trekking and walk past an alpine scenery filled with conifer trees, rivers, and wooden bridges.
 The villages en route are decorated with Buddhist shrines and prayer flags.
 You cross Upper Pisang, Ngawal, Braga and Manang.
-Known as Mananges, the inhabitants of these villagers follow Tibetan Buddhism and culture.
-They have their own dialect which is very different from Nepali.
+Known as Manages, the inhabitants of these villagers follow Tibetan Buddhism and culture.
+They have their dialect, which is very different from Nepali.
 You spend an extra day in the village of Manang acclimatizing.
-An arduous hike to the frozen Ice Lake serves as the perfect acclimatization hike.
+An arduous hike to the Ice Lake serves as the perfect acclimatization hike.

 An arid landscape filled with high canyons and barren hills covers the next part of your trail.
 You walk on the Kali Gandaki River's dry and dusty river bed as you make your way to the medieval Thakkali town of Marpha from Jomsom.
 Trekkers call Marpha 'Apple Pie Country' because of its apple orchards and delicious apple pies.
 Kalopani is the last Thakkali settlement on your itinerary.